Frederick and Emma, a 45 ft Watson motor sailing lifeboat built for Wick in Scotland 1921

 registered with National Historic Ships Cert No772.

-DeckT”” marine plywood, sheathed externally and palnted with deck paint.
+- DeckT”” marine plywood, sheathed externally and painted with deck paint.

 Perkins S6M 100hp 6cyl diesel installed new 1965.